-All but a few of the plastic housings are specifically made for C.Scope International by selected sub-contract injection moulding companies using tooling owned by C.Scope International Ltd. Plastic content is minimised by the choice of injection moulding over other processes (eg rotational moulding) and the design process.
+All but a few of the plastic housings are specifically made for C.Scope International by selected sub-contract injection moulding companies using tooling owned by C.Scope International Ltd. Plastic content and process energy consumption is minimised by the choice of injection moulding over other more wasteful processes (eg rotational moulding) and the design process.
 Products are made as small as practicable bearing in mind the ergonomic and ruggedness requirements.

 Most packaging is corrugated card from sustainable sources with the occasional use of polyethylene foam in critical areas to protect the product.
-The packaging is generally kept and re-used for returning products for recalibration if it is required.
+Polyethylene foam is being phased out wherever there is a feasible alternative.
+We recommend to our customers that the product packaging is kept and re-used for returning products for recalibration where it is required.
 The company does not use polystyrene chippings for over-packaging but will re-use polystyrene chippings that are used when delivering to us.
 Where there is excess carton space the policy is to cut the carton space rather than use oversize cartons and fill the space.